 Argan oil is one of the top products on many beauty lists.
-It’s a common ingredient found on various skincare and haircare products.
+It’s a common ingredient found on various skincare products and is an effective heat protectant.
 However, there are also some who sell this in pure form.
 Pure argan oil can be used on both your skin and your hair and has many benefits.

 Sometimes Argan oil can be sold in large bottles, and it can take a while to use up.
 Many ask “Does Argan Oil Expire?”
 Well, yes, Argan oil expires, and unfortunately it can turn funky after expiration.